themoritz/herculus/doc/docs/guides/app.md

 amount billed for every item, which is the the rate that we negotiated with the client of this item, multiplied by the number of hours we worked.

-First, it's convenient to see how much will actually be billed for every item, and second, we can use this amount for further data processing downstream when we generate the bill.
+Reasons for having such a column might be that, first, it's convenient to see how much will actually be billed for every item, and second, that we can use this amount for further data processing downstream when we generate the bill.

 In order to generate this data, we create a new column named _Amount_ with type `Number`.
 Then, while the column config dialog is still open, we tick the _Use